Exercise and Fitness as You Age

 Myth 1: There’s no point to exercising.
 I’m going to get old anyway.

 Fact: Exercise and strength training helps you look and feel younger and stay active longer.
-Regular physical activity lowers your risk for a variety of conditions, including Alzheimer’s and dementia, heart disease, diabetes, colon cancer, high blood pressure, and obesity.
+Regular physical activity lowers your risk for a variety of conditions, including Alzheimer’s and dementia, heart disease, diabetes, certain cancers, high blood pressure, and obesity.
+Not only can exercise help stem the decline in strength and vitality that comes with age, it even improve it.
+And the mood benefits of exercise can be just as great as 70 or 80 as they were at 20 or 30.

 Myth 2: Older people shouldn’t exercise.
 They should save their strength and rest.